 About the pituitary gland

-The pituitary gland is a small gland located near the brain.
-This gland is often referred to as the “master endocrine gland” because it releases hormones that affect many bodily functions.
-The pituitary gland is controlled by the hypothalamus, a small structure in the brain that is connected to the pituitary gland.
+The pituitary gland is a small, pea-sized gland located behind the bridge of the nose and near the brain.
+It is a part of the endocrine system, which regulates hormones in the body.
+The pituitary gland is often called the "master endocrine gland," because it releases hormones that control other glands in the body that affect many bodily functions.
+The pituitary gland is controlled by the hypothalamus, a small structure in the brain.

-A pituitary gland has 2 lobes, the anterior (front), and the posterior (back).
+A pituitary gland has 2 lobes, the anterior (front) and the posterior (back).
 Each lobe is responsible for releasing specific hormones.
-These hormones include:

 Thyroid stimulating hormone (TSH) stimulates the thyroid gland, which helps regulate the body’s metabolism.

 Adrenocorticotrophic hormone (ACTH) controls the hormones released by the adrenal gland, which supports blood pressure, metabolism, and the body's response to stress.

 Gonadotropins, a family of hormones that include follicle stimulating hormone (FSH) and luteinizing hormone (LH), which stimulate production of sperm in the testicles or eggs in the ovaries.
 Gonadotropins also regulate the menstrual cycle.